taomaree/ngx_friendly/README.md

 * Openresty
   * 1.13.x (last tested: 1.13.6.1)

-Earlier versions is not tested.
+Earlier versions are not tested.

 ## How to use
 ```